 - 7.1 Examination of the MPhil, PhD and Professional Doctorate (Research Project) degrees shall have two stages: - 7.1.1 Stage 1.
 Submission and preliminary assessment of the thesis/portfolio - 7.1.2 Stage 2.
-Defence of the thesis and work by viva-voce examination or in exceptional cases an approved alternative form of examination (see paragraph 7.32). - 7.2 Assessment of the Professional Doctorate degree may include assessed coursework. - 7.3 A candidate for the Professional Doctorate whose programme of work includes formally assessed coursework will not be permitted to proceed to examination process until the examiners of the coursework are satisfied with the candidate's performance. - 7.4 It is the responsibility of the Director of Studies in consultation with the supervisory team and candidate to submit the form "Application for approval of examination arrangements for the degree of" (RDC5) to the Research Degrees Committee for approval.
-No examination may take place until the details have been reviewed and approved by the Research Degrees Committee. - 7.4.1 In exceptional circumstances, the Research Degrees Committee may act directly to appoint examiners and arrange the viva-voce examination of a candidate. - 7.5 The Research Degrees Examination Officers in Academic Registry shall administer the examination process on behalf of the Research Degrees Committee. - 7.6 For the examination process the candidate must submit 2 copies of the thesis in temporary binding with the required supporting documentation (RDC8 Candidate's declaration form). - 7.7 The candidate's Director of Studies must indicate on the RDC5 whether or not they consider the thesis ready for submission.
+Defence of the thesis and work by viva-voce examination or in exceptional cases an approved alternative form of examination (see paragraph 7.32). - 7.2 Assessment of the Professional Doctorate degree may include assessed coursework. - 7.3 A candidate for the Professional Doctorate whose programme of work includes formally assessed coursework will not be permitted to proceed to examination process until the examiners of the coursework are satisfied with the candidate's performance. - - 7.4.1 In exceptional circumstances, the Research Degrees Committee may act directly to appoint examiners and arrange the viva-voce examination of a candidate. - 7.5 Academic Registry shall administer the examination process on behalf of the Research Degrees Committee. - 7.6 For the examination process the candidate must submit 2 copies of the thesis in temporary binding with the required supporting documentation (RDC8 Candidate's declaration form). - 7.7 The candidate's Director of Studies must indicate on the RDC5 whether or not they consider the thesis ready for submission.